sali1982/Salma-weather/README.md

 ### Scripts

-Install the modules needed:
+-Install the modules needed:

 #### `npm install`

-start the app:
+-start the app:

 #### `npm start`
 It is going to write:
-App listening on port 3000!
+"App listening on port 3000!"

 Open Postman and try out below calls: